snabbco/snabb/src/program/snabbvmx/doc/README.install.md

 $ cp snabb /opt/local/bin
 ```

-When snabb executable is renamed to one of its featured programs, it will always
+When the snabb executable is renamed to one of its featured programs, it will
-the program is named after.
-For instance, to always run snabbvmx simply rename
+run the program it's named after.
+For instance, to always run snabbvmx simply
-snabb to snabbvmx.
+rename snabb to snabbvmx.

 ```bash
 $ mv snabb snabbvmx